Nissan GT-R: 2014 update

 The car was given significant improvements over the previous model year in 2014, for the 2015 model year.
 Along with the GT-R Nismo, it was previewed at the 2013 Tokyo Motor Show.
-Engine power remained the same as the previous version, but an upgraded suspension setup with revised settings led to reduce load fluctuation between the four wheels, increased stability and provided more consistent grip.
+Engine power remained same as the previous version, but an upgraded suspension setup with revised settings led to reduce load fluctuation between the four wheels, increased stability and provided more consistent grip.
 Tyre contact was improved with optimized electronic controls of the shock-absorber valves.
 Re-tuned front stabilizer spring rates and bush links, re-tuned brake system for more stopping power, and a fine-tuned steering improved handling.
 Cosmetic changes included new 20-inch alloy wheels, enhanced LED headlights and taillights with Adaptive Front-lighting System (AFS).
 These upgrades improved straight-line and cornering stability, better ride quality without sacrificing its acceleration and cornering performance.
-Overall weight of the car was increased by 10 kg for all models.
+Overall weight of the car was increased by 10 kg across all models.